syncfusion-content/flutter-docs/Flutter/cartesian-charts/trendline.md

 * [`width`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/width.html) - used to determine the width of trendline.
 * [`backwardForecast`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/backwardForecast.html) - used to specify the range of backward forecast for the trendline.
 * [`forwardForecast`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/forwardForecast.html) - used to specify the range of forward forecast for the trendline.
-* [`intercept`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/intercept.html) - Used to provide the trendline intercept values
+* [`intercept`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/intercept.html) - used to provide the trendline intercept values
 * [`period`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/period.html) - used to determine the starting point for the trendline.
 * [`polynomialOrder`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/polynomialOrder.html) -used to provide the polynomial order for polynomial type trendlines.
-* [` animationDuration`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/animationDuration.html) - Used to animate the trendlines.
+* [` animationDuration`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/animationDuration.html) - used to animate the trendlines.
 By default, animationDuration has a value of 1500.
 When animationDuration is set to zero no animation takes place.
 * [`dashArray`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/AxisLine/dashArray.html) - pattern of dashes and gaps used to stroke the trendline.
 * [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/opacity.html) - opacity of the trendline.
 * [`valueField`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Trendline/valueField.html) - used to choose the valueField(low or high) to render the trendline.
 Defaults to low.